Skip to main content

 • “The story is well written and engaging, with a good dose of humor that balances the more serious moments and keeps it entertaining.”

-• “Most of the time the game looks visually beautiful but gets some stutter now and again; the biggest drawback I have come across is save breaking bugs on the mission 'iron will.'
-It bugged out and spawned 3 enemies not aggroed, and it won't let me interact with them at all to end the mission.
-All enemies must be killed yet now I have 3 I can't kill.
+• “Most of the time the game looks visually beautiful but gets some stutter now and again.
+The biggest drawback I have come across is save breaking bugs on the mission Iron Will.
+It bugged out and spawned 3 enemies not aggroed and it won't let me interact with them at all to end the mission.
+All enemies must be killed yet now I have 3 I can't kill, so I can't finish the mission.
 The autosave filled up with that fight so I can't even load an old save to try and fix it and have to start entirely over with a new game due to a bug.”

 • gameplay

-• “The turn-based combat is both challenging tactically and fun; I love the execution mechanic which involves fishing for crits, and the permadeath/warrior randomisation creates some great emergent storytelling.”
+• “The turn-based combat is both challenging tactically and fun.
+The execution mechanic involves fishing for crits, and the permadeath/warrior randomisation creates great emergent storytelling.”

 • stability